k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 When the filter is set to **Exclude Others**:

-* The Crawler excludes everything except for the specified Schema(s) and optionally Dataset(s).
-Thus at least a schema should be populated.
+* The Crawler excludes everything except for the specified *Schema(s)* and optionally *Dataset(s)*.
+Thus, at least a schema should be populated.
-* This rule can be combined with Override.
+* This rule can be combined with *Override*.
 It allows to define the Crawler include list and both override the Baseline rules at the same time.

 #### No Crawler Filter & Override